faintsign/faintsign/README.md

 ◦ Name: Faint\
 ◦ Studying <strong>Computer Science</strong>\
 ◦ Java and C++ programmer\
-◦ Interests: Anime, games, coding, low level programming
+◦ Interests: Anime, games, coding, linux

 <!---
 faintsign/faintsign is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.